PeerInfinity/Archipelago/docs/json/user/standard-client.md

 - **Adding Items:** Click an item's button to add it to your inventory.
 If connected to a server, this may send a `!getitem` command.
 - **Removing Items:** Hold **SHIFT** and click an item to remove it (this only affects your local tracker state).
 - **Progressive Items:** The client correctly handles progressive items (like Swords or Gloves), automatically tracking which version you have.
-- **Controls:** Use the checkboxes to hide items you don't own or collapse the category view into a single alphabetical list.
+- **Controls:** Use the checkboxes to hide items you don't own or collapse the category view into a single alphabetized list.

 ### Center Panel Stack